Cuest-IO/use-cases/README.md

 # Use cases

-## This repo contains usecases.
+## This repo contains usecases you can run with cuest.io platform and optimize your cloud bill.

 ## Content

 1. [Loadjob](https://github.com/Cuest-IO/use-cases/blob/main/loadjob) generates CPU and RAM load.
+This is a dummy process to demonstrate the capabilities of cuest.io platform.

-2. [GitHub runner](https://github.com/Cuest-IO/use-cases/blob/main/github-runner) is the self-hosted runner in Kubernetes
+2. [GitHub runner](https://github.com/Cuest-IO/use-cases/blob/main/github-runner) is the self-hosted GitHub Action Runner in Kubernetes.
+Use it to innvoke GitHub Action powered CI/CD Pipelines on cuest.io platform

 ## Contributing

-If you wish to contribute to this service, please submit a pull request with your proposed changes.

-## License

-This service is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Tell us how you manage to optimize the cloud costs by running your workloads on cuest.io platform.
+Submit your use case!